code-dot-org/code-dot-org/apps/README.md

 #### Running tests

 ```
-grunt build # run a non-debug build before testing
-grunt test
+npm test
 ```
 * If you see an error like `ReferenceError: Blockly is not defined` or notes about missing npm packages, double check that you've run `grunt build` before `grunt test`
 * Right now, the tests require a full/production build to pass.
 Failures like `Cannot set property 'imageDimensions_' of undefined` in setup steps may indicate that you are testing against a debug build.
-* `grunt test` will also be run via Travis CI when you create a pull request
+* These tests will also be run via Travis CI when you create a pull request

 To run an individual test, use the `--grep` option to target a file or Mocha `describe` identifier: